adhar-io/adhar/README.md

 12. **Fully Open Source:** The platform embraces open-source principles, fostering transparency, collaboration, and continuous improvement.
 This open-source philosophy aligns with the values of the developer community and promotes innovation.

-## How Adhar Platform Helps :dart:
+## How Adhar Platform Helps :rocket:

-**Design Team** - AI-powered design assistance and realistic content generation are rapidly transforming the creative process, making it easier and more efficient for designers and developers to create high-quality products.
+:nail_care:**Design Team** - AI-powered design assistance and realistic content generation are rapidly transforming the creative process, making it easier and more efficient for designers and developers to create high-quality products.
 Additionally, easy design-to-code and code-to-design sync tools are helping to bridge the gap between design and development, ensuring that designs are implemented accurately and efficiently.

 - Use the Figma design components to build the application design
 - AI can generate the initial DRAFT version of the design and export to Figma